CortexPE/Hierarchy/README.md

 | Form GUI | ✔️ | ❌ |

 ### TODO (sorted by priority):
- - [ ] Cleanup the mess on commands
- - [ ] More user-friendly commands
  - [ ] Minor `IndexedDataSource` & `SQLDataSource` cleanup
  - [ ] (Possibly) A WebGUI extension